 The house is a unique example of the Queen Anne Revival style due to is high-quality materials and distinctive design.
-The characteristic use of various wall textures, asymmetrical façade, and dominant front bay and gable stylistically defines the house.
+The characteristic use of various wall textures, asymmetrical facade and dominant front bay and gable stylistically defines the house.
 The generous use of stone, spacious detached form, and its irregular and picturesque gable-on-hip roofline sets it apart from many other Queen Anne Revival style houses in Toronto

 The house once featured elaborate and exuberant spindle work bargeboards, gable screens, and verandah friezes, as well as cresting on the verandahs and roof ridge.
 Originally, the high quality of materials with the elaborate spindle work and cresting - combined with the highly distinctive rooflines - marked the house as being more refined than the more typical Queen Anne Revival-style houses to line Toronto streets.
-While some decorative features and the verandahs have been lost, the house retains significant integrity and continues to stand apart from many other Queen Anne style houses in Toronto.
+While some decorative features of the front verandah has been lost, the rear verandah retains much of the original spindle work detail.
+The house retains significant integrity and continues to stand apart from many Queen Anne style houses in Toronto.